The much anticipated Indian Premier League returns in just a few weeks and excitement for cricket fans across India and the world is building.

 The Arun Jaitley stadium is considered one of the IPLs better venues, with over 40000 fans catered for with modern facilities.

 The Delhi Capitals have played here since 2008 and the ground is regularly used by the Indian national side.
 In 2017 Virat Kohli scored an impressive 243 in a test match against Sri Lanka.

 Kolkata Knight Riders

 The Riders play at Eden Gardens, India’s oldest and largest cricket venue.

 Built way back in 1864, the 66000 capacity crowds have been entertained by some enthralling cricket over the years.
 The riders have played here since 2008 and the stadium is often used for international matches.
-Eden gardens has hosted the World cup matches and finals and has seen hattricks from Kapil Dev and Harbhajan Singh.
+Eden Gardens has hosted the World cup matches and finals and have seen hattricks from Kapil Dev and Harbhajan Singh.

 Kings XI Punjab

 One of the smaller venues in the IPL, nevertheless the PCA stadium is a fantastic cricket ground and has hosted some magnificent matches in the past.
 The home of Kings XI the PCA stadium has a 26,000 capacity and is renowned for its lush outfield and often fast wicket.
 The PCA played host to fantastic innings by Rohit Sharma when he knocked a superb 208 against Sri Lanka in an ODI back in 2017.

 The Wankhede Stadium in Mumbai has witnessed many incredible cricket matches over the years.
 The Mumbai Indians play their IPL matches here in front of a 33,000 crowd.
 The ground always looks fabulous under floodlights and due to its geographical placement near the coast, swing bowlers seem to get some luck.
 One of the most notable cricket moments that occurred at the Wankhede was when Ravi Shastri hot a fabulous six sixes in one over.